 There will be payments of £500 available to support certain people on low incomes who cannot work from home and who will face a loss of earnings if they cannot work because they’re isolating.
 There is more detail about this scheme on the government’s website and we will also provide more information about how this will work when the details are finalised.

 At the moment, the government has not changed any advice for residents who were previously shielding, so those residents do not need to start shielding again at the moment.
-I understand that this is a very worrying time for everyone, and especially those more vulnerable to the virus.
+We understand that this is a very worrying time for everyone, and especially those more vulnerable to the virus.
 Please take time to read the advice for the clinically vulnerable on the government’s website.
 Buckinghamshire Council also have their information on our website on how to find help and support if you need it.